lightblueseas/wicket-js-addons/README.md

 The wrappers are loosely coupled and can be easily integrated into an existing Apache Wicket application.

-The wicket-js-addons-core module project holds the API that you all sub-modules for build the wrappers for the javascript libraries and jquery plugins.
+The wicket-js-addons-core module project holds the API that all sub-modules for build the wrappers for the javascript libraries and jquery plugins.
 If you want to write your own wrapper you can add this project as dependency.

 ## Maven projects